sandordargo/alcohol-tracker/README.md

 ## DONE
+* Sign in handler
+* Add user to Drawer, setstate
+* exoprt to google docs
+* How to keep share menu bar
+* Add page with all the alcohol.
 * Limit the length of list on main page
 * INSERT OR REPLACE
 * Unify the format of csv and database